jgrosch510/MusicBank/README.md

 * Set the env variable MUSIC_ROOT to point to the starting directory of the music library.

-* If necessary install sudo and run the following commands
+* If necessary install sudo and add the following line to /etc/sudoers
 ```
-    cat <<EOG >> /etc/sudoers
     ${USER} ALL=(ALL) NOPASSWD:ALL
-    EOG
 ```

 * Run the script, setup.sh

+## Environmant
+The environment variable, **MUSIC_ROOT** points to the fully qualified path of the directory that music files are being storied.
+## Data

 <hr noshade="noshade">

 [Appendix](Docs/appendix.md)